 Making an Impact.

 Hate speech flooded newsgroups, forums, and blogs for months thereafter -- "What was that thing on TV?", "Trannies need to die!", and "We need to kill off these fags!"
 In spite of the rampant protests against LGBT individuals, I decided a tactful means to counter the controversy was in order.
-So I published ZachIdol.com the following week, and it instantly drew support from hundreds of likeminded individuals.
+So I published ZachIdol.com the following week, and it instantly drew support from hundreds of likeminded individuals, many of whom were too afraid to voice their support for fear of reproach.

 Questions or comments?
 Please email me at firstname.lastname@example.org